mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 If you live close to one, I'd recommend going into an Apple store (or any place that sells Apple watches) and trying them on to get a feel for things!

 ### Cellular Connectivity
 At this point, you should be down to a smaller number of potential watches.
 The main feature to decide on is do you want cellular connectivity or not.
-Cellular connectivity is only needed if
+Cellular connectivity is only needed if:
 * You want to get notifications on your watch whenever your phone is not nearby (Ex. going for a run without your phone or while surfing)
   * And you don't mind paying a monthly fee for this capability
 * You want the ability to make emergency 911 calls